grantsrb/gordongames/README.md

         dividing line of the grid) to 4 rows.
 Otherwise, dividing line is placed at approximately the middle row of the grid.
+    `n_held_outs`: int
+        the number of held out coordinates for each target quantity for testing. if 0 is argued, no coordinates are held out.

 #### Environment v0 Even Line Match
 Use `gym.make('gordongames-v0')` to create the Line Match game.
 The agent must match the number of target objects by aligning them within the target columns.
 Targets are evenly spaced.